UoB-COMSM0110/2024-group-18/README.md

 # 3. Requirements
 ### Introduction to Requirement Engineering (RE)
-“The two most important parts of a computing system are the users and their data, in that order.”
-Neville Holmes.
-(Alexander & Beus-Dukic, 2009, p.
-27).

 Requirements Engineering (RE) is a communication mechanism that ensures that client needs are prioritised during early-stage design of the Software Design Life Cycle (SDLC) (Rasheed et al., 2021, pp. 1–2).
 RE holds particular significance in game development, where a postmortem analysis of software engineering conducted by Petrillo (2009, pp. 18–20), finds that 75% of game development case studies reported the most common issues are unrealistic or ambivalent scope and feature creep.

 <img src="Assets_For_ReadMe/RE-GameStudySignificance.png">
 <p><i>Figure 1.
-Petrillo's (2009) study mapping problems found in Game Development to its occurances.</i></p>
+Petrillo's (2009) study mapping problems found in Game Development to their occurrences.</i></p>

 Later in this report, we will reflect on our experience of similar issues.
-Users perceived our initial approach as overly complicated, which led to time management inconsistency (Rasheed et al., 2021, p.
-6) and poor client satisfaction, potentially creating a breach of contract (Davis, 1993, p.
-15).
-Thus, we knew that the success of Oiram depended on high-quality RE.
 The following section discusses the models used to produce the RE analysis for our game, reflected upon the roadmap below:

 <img src="Assets_For_ReadMe/RERoadMapReq.png">
 <p><i>Figure 2.
 RE Roadmap for Section Three of Oiram Game Report.</i></p>